Ghizlane-Daoudi/kayak/README.md

 "Bayonne",
 "La Rochelle"]

-Your team should focus only on the above cities for your project.
+In this project we will focus only on the above cities..